Wrexham County Borough Museum

 Wrexham County Borough Museum (or simply Wrexham Museum) is a local history museum in Wrexham, Wrexham County Borough, Wales.
-It is located within County Buildings, alongside the A. N. Palmer Centre for Local Studies and Archives and a proposed Football Museum for Wales.
+It is located within County Buildings, alongside the Wrexham Archives.
 The building is located on Regent Street, in the city centre.

 The museum is managed by the Wrexham Heritage & Archives Service, which in turn, is operated by Wrexham County Borough Council as part of its Housing & Economy Department.
+By 2026, the museum would be merged into a combined museum alongside galleries dedicated to Wales' football heritage.

 History

 The museum is housed in County Buildings on Regent Street, in Wrexham's city centre.
 The building, designed by Thomas Penson, was a former militia barracks and later a police station and Magistrates' court.
 The police vacated the building in 1976–1977, and it became part of a local art college.

 In 1996, following the formation of Wrexham County Borough, the local council set up a museum in the then vacant building.

+The museum was partly refurbished in the 1990s, with a new wing of the building built to replace a World War II-built structure.
+The wing was called "Satellite" and were to be used to manage and house the museum's on-site collections and a public study room (the "Collections Centre") for online services to reserved collections not displayed to the public.
+The new wing costed £398,500, paid with a Heritage Lottery grant of £299,375 and £99,125 from the council.
+The wing was completed on 15 May 1998.

 The museum is managed by the Wrexham Heritage & Archives Service, part of Wrexham County Borough Council's Housing & Economy Department.
 The archives are regarded to be part of the museum, but were named in honour of local historian Alfred Neobard Palmer, as the A. N. Palmer Centre for Local Studies and Archives, and opened in 2002.

 In 2009, the museum was awarded a £950,000 grant from the Heritage Lottery Fund to open up more of the building to display the museum's collections.
 In 2010–2011, a glass extension was added to the front of the building, as well as a museum-wide refurbishment, reopening on 14 February 2011.

+In July 2016, plans to transfer control of the museum as well as Wrexham Library to a culture trust or NPDO, were scrapped.
+The proposal was part of wider plans to outsource the council's Libraries, Heritage and Archives Services, in hope to generate more income.
+The initial 2015 proposed transfer of responsibility involved a South Wales trust, but a local trust was later explored following opposition from councillors of transferring control to a trust in either Blaenau Gwent or Merthyr Tydfil.